novalyezu/yzts/README.md

 # yzts
 My boilerplate for express and typescript.
+Include CI/CD with Kubernetes and Docker setup for CircleCI.
 Feel free to use.

 ### Scripts Available
 * `npm run dev` - run on development mode